Mike Young (Neighbours): Reception

 Critics often remarked on the character's good looks and nice personality.
 Mike was named "Ramsay Street's favourite boy next door" by Rob Scully of the Aberdeen Evening Express.
-He also called Mike "wholesome", while the Daily Mirror's Hilary Bonner called him "nice" and a "fresh-face heart throb".
+He also called Mike "wholesome", while the Daily Mirrors Hilary Bonner called him "nice" and a "fresh-face heart throb".
 David Astle of The Sydney Morning Herald dubbed the character "a mullet-mopped kid" and a "hunky young teacher."
 A writer for Sunday Life observed that Mike was introduced to the show as "a troubled teenager beaten up by his father."

 A writer for the BBC's Neighbours website stated that Mike's most notable moment was when he saw Jane's "transformation at the school dance."
 In 2010, to celebrate Neighbours' 25th anniversary Sky, a British satellite broadcasting company, included Mike in their 25 most memorable characters in the show's history.
 Describing him they state: "The Erinsborough economy is studied the world over for being the only one in the world that can sustained on just four professions: you can work in 'business', or be a journalist, a doctor, or a teacher.
 Mike chose the latter, probably because he was the nice, fairly quiet boy out of the legendary original set of teens on the show.
 His romance with plain Jane Harris unfortunately ended up with her engaged to his father figure of a friend, Des, one of many reasons why he left the show to care for his sick mother."
 Robin Wilks from The Daily Telegraph included Pearce at number three in his feature on the "Top five ex-Neighbours stars", following his successful acting career.
 While discussing his time on the show, Wilks thought there was a lot of "unresolved sexual tension" between Mike and Lucy Robinson.

 Lorna Cooper of MSN TV has listed Mike as one of soap opera's forgotten characters and claimed he was a favourite out of the golden era of the serial.
 Orange UK describe Mike as one of the serial's "hottest spunks".
 LoveFilm describe Mike's storylines as serious and give him the nickname "motorbike Mike".
 A writer from Heat magazine called Mike "cheesy, but gorgeous".
 In 2022, Kate Randall (also from Heat) included Mike and Jane in the magazine's top ten Neighbours characters of all time feature.
 Randall stated that Mike assumed the role of the "quiet teen".
 Mike was placed at number twenty-nine on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him as a "quiet teenager" who transformed into "a Speedo-clad pin up at the height of 80s Neighbours mania."
 He added that Mike was part of the show's dream team quartet" which consisted of Mike, Jane, Scott and Charlene.

+Following his return in the revived series, Pearce received a nomination for Outstanding Guest Performer in a Drama Series at the 51st Daytime Emmy Awards.